 Unexplained gravitational potentials in deep space have been generally attributed to dark matter.
-This paper explores an alternative that unites the concepts of dark matter, dark energy, time and gravity.
-Spatial curvature is reinterpreted as the spatial variation in dark energy density.
-The passage of time is interpreted as a manifestation of the rate at which quantized space is created and expands.
-Dark matter is interpreted as arising from congenital dark energy variations introduced by quantum/inflationary effects at, or near, the Big Bang, and from the presence of large quantities of antimatter which is proposed to experience and produce antigravity.
-Combining these conjectures leads to possible explanations for a number of poorly understood phenomena, including: the antimatter cloud; the structure of certain ring galaxies; the dark matter halo; the vacuum catastrophe; the distance to the cosmic horizon; and, large scale cosmic features.
+This paper explores an alternative that unites the concepts of dark matter and dark energy.
+The concept of congenital gravitational structure ('structural gravity') is introduced and the possibility that antimatter experiences antigravity is discussed.
+Among other things, the conjectures predict the phenomenon of 'inverse gravitational lensing' and possible examples are identified - in particular as associated with the peculiar galaxy known as Hoag's Object.
+The conjectures also offer possible explanations for a number of poorly understood phenomena, including: the antimatter cloud; the dark matter halo; the vacuum catastrophe; counter-rotating galaxies; the distance to the cosmic horizon; and, large scale cosmic features.
 Although the ideas are mainly discussed at a conceptual level, the proposed model makes a number of testable predictions.

-Keywords: cosmology; modified gravity; time; dark energy; dark energy; antimatter; diffuse x-ray background; ring galaxies; vacuum catastrophe; cosmic horizon
+Keywords: cosmology; modified gravity; time; dark energy; dark matter; antimatter; diffuse x-ray background; ring galaxies; Hoag's Object; vacuum catastrophe; cosmic horizon